LokimuKH19/SymPhONIC/WhyWeakFNO/Readme.md

 The accuracy comparison results are almost the same (CFNO>CNO>>FNO).
 Nothing changed.

 ### Update 2025.09.05
-Applied a "Health Action" to the existing code.
+- Applied a "Health Action" to the existing code.
 Added convenient hyperparameter settings and increased the results' readibility for future reproduction concerns.

 ### Update 2025.10.06
-Added PINN mode into the `CFNOvsCNOvsFNO_PINN.py`, related to the result file `CFOresultPoisson_PINN`.
+- Added PINN mode into the `CFNOvsCNOvsFNO_PINN.py`, related to the result file `CFOresultPoisson_PINN`.
+- Added a 3D package `CFNO3D.py`, support for 3d CNO&CFNO solver.